 Nadworny uses multiplatform storytelling – incorporating radio, print, comics, photojournalism, and video — to put students at the center of her coverage.
 Some favorite story adventures include crawling in the sewers below campus to test wastewater for the coronavirus, yearly deep-dives into the most popular high school plays and musicals and an epic search for the history behind her classroom skeleton.

-Prior to coming to NPR, Nadworny worked at Bloomberg News, reporting from the White House.
+Before joining NPR in 2014, Nadworny worked at Bloomberg News, reporting from the White House.
 A recipient of the McCormick National Security Journalism Scholarship, she spent four months reporting on U.S. international food aid for USA Today, traveling to Jordan to talk with Syrian refugees about food programs there.
-In addition to USA Today, she’s written stories for Dow Jones’ MarketWatch, the Chicago Tribune, the Miami Herald and McClatchy DC.

-A native of Erie, Pennsylvania, Nadworny has a bachelor’s degree in documentary film from Skidmore College and a master’s degree in journalism from Northwestern University’s Medill School of Journalism.
+Originally from Erie, Pa., Nadworny has a bachelor’s degree in documentary film from Skidmore College and a master’s degree in journalism from Northwestern University’s Medill School of Journalism.